soitgoes/Mite/README.md

 * SQL is a perfectly good DSL that developers know and already have tooling for.
 * Down migrations are required for expected behavior on conflict resolution.
-* Order is significant in migrations and is enforced
+* Order is significant in migrations and is enforced.
 * Migrations should be language agonostic.
 So a utility should be just fine.
 * Database consistency with the migrations should be enforced.
 If migrations are altered we should know about it.